Bella Thorne Defends Armie Hammer After Alleged Instagram DM Leak - E! Online

 Thorne then added, "Also, there's a million fake screen shots going around."

-It wasn't long before her followers started to react to the since expired post.
+It wasn't long before her followers started to react to the since-expired post.
 "Why is Bella Thorne defending Armie Hammer on her story??" asked one social media user.
 Another tweeted the facepalming emoji and wrote, "Typical from her."

 For his part, Hammer slammed the accusations after it was revealed he would no longer act alongside Jennifer Lopez in the upcoming movie Shotgun Wedding.